Student Services Office Information

 - Ensure you have applied online via OASIS for FEE-HELP if you are an eligible Australian citizen and wish to use FEE-HELP for your tuition

-- Ensure you have had your photograph taken for your ID card and completed your Security Access Form.
+- Ensure you have had your photograph taken for your ID card and completed your Building Access Form.

 Curtin has regulations and procedures that apply to students throughout the university.
 You can access this information from the Student Rights and Responsibilities website.

 The Curtin University book shop, The Co-op usually carries the most current version of your required textbook.
 They provide an online ordering process which can be accessed through their site as well as through OASIS, linking you directly to the books you need.
 Please note that although we don’t discourage buying second-hand texts, there is a trend by publishers towards including access to online supporting modules using a unique access code sold with the textbook.
 These codes are often one-time, single-user enabled and so are useless to others once accessed by the original owner of the book Please be aware that by buying a used textbook, you may not be provided with access to these modules and will need to repurchase the code from the publisher.